servicemeshbook/byok/README.md

 ```

 ## Prerequisites

-* Internet Access - Make sure that you can run `ping -c4 google.com` or `dig +search +noall +answer google.com` from the VM to make sure that Internet access is available.
-    ```
-    $ dig +search +noall +answer google.com
-    google.com.
-163	IN	A	172.217.15.78
-    ```
-    If ping does not succeed, it is quite possible that the network address of VMnet8 adapter needs to be fixed.
-Refer to [this](docs/vmnet.md) link for instructions to fix `vmnet8` subnet address in VMware.

 * Install `socat` - For Helm, `socat` is used to set the port forwarding for both the Helm client and Tiller.
     ```